Hassan-PS/Mihrab/README.md

 distribute a modified version, or run one as a network service, you must publish your source under the same terms.

-Releases up to and including 2.7.43 were published under Apache-2.0; that grant is irrevocable and still covers those versions.

 The **name "Mihrab" and the app icon are not covered by the licence** — no free-software licence grants trademark rights.
 Builds of this project carry the name freely, whoever distributes them — build and packaging